publiccodenet/blog/_posts/2023-08-07-notes-from-community-call-3-august-2023.md

 * We have released [version 0.7.1](https://github.com/publiccodenet/standard/releases/tag/0.7.1) of the standard.
 * There is now [a badge](https://github.com/publiccodenet/standard#standard-for-public-code) to show that a codebase has committed to meet the criteria of the standard.
-* We have launched a site where compliant codebases will be listed: [standard-compliant.publiccode.net](http://standard-compliant.publiccode.net/).
+* We have launched a site where codebases that meet the standard will be listed: [standard-compliant.publiccode.net](http://standard-compliant.publiccode.net/).
 * We will be giving [a presentation about the Standard for Public Code](https://programm.froscon.org/2023/events/2960.html) at [FrOsCon](https://froscon.org/en/) on Sunday.

 ## Notes